p4pktgen/p4pktgen/docs/tips-and-tricks.md

-# p4pktgen tips and tricks
+# p4pktgen errors, tips, and tricks

+Here we describe some common error messages you might see when using p4pktgen, and what you can do about them.

-Here we describe a few techniques you can use to take advantage of p4pktgen's capabilities in ways that might not be obvious.
+After that, in section [P4 programs using features not yet supported by p4pktgen](#p4-programs-using-features-not-yet-supported-by-p4pktgen), we describe a few techniques you can use to take advantage of p4pktgen's capabilities in ways that might not be obvious.